-As of March 27, 2017, we have warrants to purchase 927,292 shares of common stock outstanding.
+As of March 28, 2017, we have warrants to purchase 926,723 shares of common stock outstanding.
+To the extent our outstanding warrants are exercised for shares of common stock, holders of our common stock and investors in this offering will experience further dilution.